St. Bernards Hospice Services

 The Flo and Phil Jones Hospice House

-The facility provides year-round 24/7 care, with a home-like setting when home-based hospice isn’t possible.
+An interdisciplinary hospice team will also ensure that the patients' physical as well as spiritual needs are addressed.
 Here, patients and families can find solace from their fight, endless tests, waiting rooms and hospital stays.
-We focus on living and acceptance of death as a part of life.
+We focus on living and acceptance of death as part of life.
 It is uplifting for our caregiving teams, the families we serve and our patients.

 To qualify as residents, patients must be enrolled in the services of St. Bernards Hospice.
 To enroll, patients must be diagnosed with a life-limiting illness, have exhausted curative treatment and received a prognosis of approximately six months.

-Transfer from Other Hospice Programs
+Transfer from Other Hospice Programs:

 Patients of other hospice programs and facilities, including those outside of our immediate service area, are eligible to become patients of St. Bernards Hospice and the Flo and Phil Jones Hospice House.
 Admission is based on room availability and prioritized by corresponding patient need.
 Admission criteria are utilized to review each case individually and objectively.

-Room and Board Cost
+Room and Board Cost: